Designing Duluth’s “Grand Finale” lift station

 High levels of safety and reliability

-Safety related to fall protection and electrical arc flash were primary objectives.
+Safety related to fall protection and electrical arc flash were also primary objectives.
 A unique and innovative motor control center connects two electrical sources to the station.
 The system applied an isolated/separated source transfer control.
 In conjunction with the manufacturer, MSA designed the dual-feed electrical system that isolated a transfer device.
 This increases the system’s reliability and safety for operational staff since the lift station can be operated by either power source.
 It also allows both portions of the station to be completely isolated and de-energized, providing access for maintenance to the electrical power device while the station continues to operate in automatic mode.

 The upgraded lift station was built with the latest energy-efficient LED lighting, Clean Power Variable Frequency Drives, energy recovery HVAC system and process equipment to minimize operational costs.
 The project qualified for multiple energy rebates in almost every category of construction.